-Fantasy fiction is counted among the the most read genres and if you are thinking of writing a fantasy novel you must should know the popular subgenres of fantasy before start writing your first fantasy fiction.
+Fantasy fiction is counted among the the most read genres and if you are thinking of writing a fantasy novel you must know the themes, subgenres and examples of fantasy before start writing your own fantasy story.

 Now lets understand the basic of fantasy-

 What is Fantasy Fiction?

 Fantasy fiction is the genre that showcases imaginary magical worlds containing elements of magic and supernatural stuff.
 The stories of this genre are often inspired by mythology and folklore.

 Fantasy fiction is also regarded as one of the best genres in allowing the writers to take their writing creativity to limitless boundaries where the writer’s imagination can bring anything into the story and no real-world logic is required in creating anything as we do in science fiction and some other genres.